0xflux/0xflux.github.io/implant/profiles/index.md

 # or you can provide an export which runs machine code for anti-analysis
 exports.ToWyrmOnly = {} # Optional
 exports.WithMachineCode = { machine_code = [0x90, 0x90, 0xC3] } # Optional
+# To provide full DLL side-loading, the below can be used.
+exports.proxy.proxy = {"VerQueryValueW" = "proxied", "GetFileVersionInfoSizeW" = "proxied", "GetFileVersionInfoW" = "proxied"}

 # Optional
 string_stomp.remove = [